MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/credential-guard/considerations-known-issues.md

 Test scenarios required for operations in an organization before upgrading a device using Windows Defender Credential Guard.

-## Saved Windows credentials protected
+## Saved Windows credentials considerations

-Domain credentials that are stored in *Credential Manager* are protected with Windows Defender Credential Guard.
-Credential Manager allows you to store three types of credentials:
+*Credential Manager* allows you to store three types of credentials:

 - Windows credentials
 - Certificate-based credentials
 - Generic credentials

+Domain credentials that are stored in *Credential Manager* are protected with Windows Defender Credential Guard.

 Generic credentials, such as user names and passwords that you use to sign in websites, aren't protected since the applications require your clear-text password.
 If the application doesn't need a copy of the password, they can save domain credentials as Windows credentials that are protected.
 Windows credentials are used to connect to other computers on a network.

 The following considerations apply to the Windows Defender Credential Guard protections for Credential Manager:

 - Windows credentials saved by the Remote Desktop client can't be sent to a remote host.
-Attempts to use saved Windows credentials fail, displaying the error message *Logon attempt failed.*
+Attempts to use saved Windows credentials fail, displaying the error message *Logon attempt failed*
 - Applications that extract Windows credentials fail
 - When credentials are backed up from a PC that has Windows Defender Credential Guard enabled, the Windows credentials can't be restored.
-If you need to back up your credentials, you must do so before you enable Windows Defender Credential Guard.
-Otherwise, you can't restore those credentials
+If you need to back up your credentials, you must do so before you enable Windows Defender Credential Guard

-## Clearing TPM considerations
+## TPM clearing considerations

 Virtualization-based Security (VBS) uses the TPM to protect its key.
 When the TPM is cleared, the TPM protected key used to encrypt VBS secrets is lost.